AlexandrePsq/Information-Restricted-NLMs/README.md

 ## Training data: the Integral Dataset

-The Integral Dataset (train, test and dev) is directly available at https://osf.io/jzcvu/ The following steps can regenerate it (computatinoal expensive...)
+The Integral Dataset (train, test and dev) is directly available at https://osf.io/jzcvu/ The following steps can regenerate it (computationally expensive...)

 ### Cleaning data